RobTillaart/AtomicWeight/README.md

 - "Ba((OH)4(COOH)2)3" - recursive repeating groups (artificial example).
 - "(Mg0.4Fe1.6)2.0SiO4" == Olivine, float indices

-Numbers of an element or a group should be between 1 and 2^20 (float).
+In theory the numbers of an element or a group should be between 1 and 2^20 (float).
-However in practice the values used are relative small (< 100).
+In practice however, the values used are relative small (< 100 or 1000).
 - zero (0) is mapped upon 1.
 - very large numbers cause overflow when printing the output of some functions.
 Use - https://github.com/RobTillaart/printHelpers if needed.